 Buying A Property?
 FREE Step-By-Step Platform

-• Bite-sized steps for buying and/or selling a property in the UK
+- Bite-sized steps for buying and/or selling a property in the UK

-• Easy-to-follow explanations every step of the way
+- Easy-to-follow explanations every step of the way

-• Clear actions to follow to progress your property transaction
+- Clear actions to follow to progress your property transaction

-• Trackable progress so you know what to do next
+- Trackable progress so you know what to do next

-• Detailed informative articles related to every step you follow
+- Detailed informative articles related to every step you follow

-How does the Conservation Area status affect the property value?
+Conservation Area status affects property values

-One important issue when buying in a conservation area is, according to a 2012 report by Ahlfeldt et al., prices are highest in conservation areas with a residential character as compared to other types by land use i.e. mixed, commercial, or industrial.
+Conservation Areas are highly sought after due to the look and atmosphere they create.
+Naturally, this will affect the value of the properties within this area.
+According to a 2012 report by Ahlfeldt et al., prices are highest in conservation areas with a residential character as compared to other types by land use i.e. mixed, commercial, or industrial.

 More specifically, homes in Conservation Areas sell for a premium of 10% across the country, and 12% in London.
 Estate agents agree that period features add value to a property and help sell a home more quickly.